CGirdlestone/ECS/README.md

     World world;

 With regards to components, ensure they inherit from `<IComponent>` (no methods defined) and don't create a constructor.
-I intend to implement forwarding of arguments to allow components to be fully constructed whilst adding it to an entity.
-At the moment, it has to be done after the empty component is added to the entity.
+<del> I intend to implement forwarding of arguments to allow components to be fully constructed whilst adding it to an entity.
+At the moment, it has to be done after the empty component is added to the entity. </del>

+Arguments can now be supplied
+when adding the component.

     struct YourComponent : IComponent
     {